landon23/ML-course1/pset3/README.md

 This problem set uses a Gaussian classifier for possibly multi-class classification problems.
 The classifier fits for each class, the sample mean and sample variance for each feature independently, and uses this for prediction.
+Additionally a simple function is implemented to plot ROC curves for binary classification problems.

 The two datasets considered are the MNIST dataset for digit classification as well as a simulated dataset modelling observations done by a telescope detecting high energy particles.